Next we will see how we can implement this model in Python. To do so, we will use the scikit-learn

 model.fit(X_train, y_train)

-Once the model has been trained, it can be used to predict with the test sample of the dataset.
+Once the model has been trained, it can be used to make predictions using the test portion of the dataset.

 y_pred = model.predict(X_test)